Peripheral and Visceral Fat: Learn How to Fight It

 - Flax seeds

-- Eliminate salt from your diet as well as white flours, processed foods, pastries, and refined sugars.
-Eat more fresh vegetables.
+Also, try to eliminate salt from your diet as well as white flours, processed foods, pastries, and refined sugars.
+Eat more fresh vegetables too.